 Can I make Banana muffins without sugar?

-Yes you certainly can make banana oat muffins without sugar.
+Yes you can make these muffins without sugar.
 These banana oat muffins can be made with honey or maple syrup as a substitute for the sugar.
 Most banana recipes that call for sugar can be made with honey, maple syrup or homemade date puree as a substitute.
 If you use maple syrup I would cut down the amount of milk you use by a tablespoon.

 Homemade Date Sugar Substitute

-Another option I use to make these muffins completely sugar free, is to add ⅓ cup of chopped dates that have been softened by cooking them in a ¼ cup of coconut milk.
+Another option I use to make these muffins completely sugar free is a date replacement.
+Add ⅓ cup of chopped dates to a small saucepan and cook them in a ¼ cup of coconut milk.
 Let them simmer for about 5-7 minutes.
 After cooking and they have softened, mash them well with a potato masher or a fork.
 Then use them to replace the sugar in this recipe.

 How to Store Banana Muffins

 Banana oat muffins can be stored on the counter for up to 3 days, on the counter in an airtight container or ziplock bag.
-Or if I want them them to last longer I store them in the fridge for up to 5 days to keep them tasting fresh.
+Or if I want them them to last longer I store them in the fridge for up to 5 days.
 To warm them up place them in the microwave for 15-30 seconds before eating.

 Can I freeze Banana Oat Muffins?

 Yes you can freeze banana oat muffins.
 Make sure they are in an airtight freezer container or freezer bag.
 Just reheat them in the microwave for 30-60 seconds or let them sit out on the counter for 15-20 minutes.
-And you can also reheat them in the oven by turning the oven on to 300 and heating them for 8-10 minutes.
-They last for up to 2 months.
+Sometimes I also like to reheat them in the oven by turning the oven on to 300, and then heat them for 8-10 minutes.
+They last in the freezer for up to 2 months.
 Still, if I freeze them, I generally try to use them up before a month goes by to make sure they are fresh.